 We are often asked by customers:

-"Constant current sources or constant voltage sources?
+"Constant current drivers or constant voltage supply?
 Where is the difference?"

 Up to now one had always oriented oneself to voltage.
 12V or 24V DC voltage and the current depends on the consumption.
 The constant current power supply unit must be powerful enough to guarantee the operating voltage that is then reached..

 Now, however, with the LED as a light source, a consumer is no longer connected that can be uncritically operated at a constant voltage, such as from a battery.
 Small voltage differences only lead to small fluctuations in power consumption.

 Constant current drivers due to LED characteristic curve